-Cracking: Cracking occurs when soil moisture fluctuates as fruit is developing.
-Due to a heavy rainstorm or watering after a period of drought, the skin can respond to the sudden influx of moisture by cracking or splitting.
-Maintain a regular watering schedule and use mulch to help prevent cracking.
-Fruits that have begun to crack are still edible, but should be picked and used right away.
+Cracking can occur when soil moisture fluctuates as fruits are ripening.
+Maintain a regular watering schedule and use mulch under and around the plants to help preserve soil moisture.
+Fruits that have begun to crack are edible, but should be picked and used right away.